 7. Accept connection requests from people you know

 It is important to grow your professional network by connecting with people who know.
 It will help your job search.
 These connections can help you find your next job.
 You can control who sends you connection requests.

 You can add up to 50 skills but you should have a least 5 skills in your profile.
 You should also reorder your skills to what you want others to endorse you for.
 Your top 3 skills should be the ones you want to be really known for.

 In addition to getting endorsed for skills, you can be endorsed in paragraph form.
 You should pay it forward to endorse others so people are more likely to endorse you.
 Your profile shows what you said about others and what people said about you.

 I recommend you follow this template on how to write an amazing LinkedIn recommendation.
 You should also be proactive about your recommendations.
 You can request recommendations or ask to be recommended from people who will give you a good recommendation.

 10. Research keywords you need and put them into your LinkedIn profile

-There is no right list of keywords that you should include in your LinkedIn profiles, but your profile should be optimized based on the roles you have now or want in the future.
+There is no right list of keywords that you should include in your LinkedIn profiles.
+Your profile should be optimized based on the roles you have now or want in the future.

 If you are a LinkedIn Premium member, you get additional insights on what keywords people are using to find your profile.
-You can add those keywords into your profile so you are optimized for the keywords you want to be known for.
+You can add these keywords to your LinkedIn profile.
+It’s important to be optimized for the keywords you want to be known for.